In emotional speech, Zohran Mamdani defends Muslim identity against 'racist and baseless' attacks

 He continued: “I will not change who I am, how I eat, for the faith that I’m proud to call my own.
 But there is one thing that I will change.
 I will no longer look for myself in the shadows.
 I will find myself in the light.”

-Mamdani, who won the primary in stunning fashion, has faced skepticism from some in the Democratic establishment, particularly over his criticism of Israel, which he has accused of committing genocide in Gaza.
+Mamdani, who won the primary in stunning fashion, has faced skepticism from some in the Democratic establishment, particularly over his criticism of Israel.
 On Friday, Mamdani earned the endorsement of House Minority Leader Hakeem Jeffries.

+Cuomo told reporters that Mamdani's criticism of Israel had made Jewish people afraid to leave their homes.

+He also rejected Mamdani's claim that Muslim New Yorkers have been made to feel uncomfortable in their own city.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.